jen-jim/events-platform/README.md

     ```
 -   Open your browser and go to http://localhost:3000

-You should see the home page of the app.
+You should see the home page of the app

 ![Homepage screenshot](public/home.png)